zfaizal2/better-roam-research/README.md

 2. Create a `[[Better Roam Research]]` bullet point.

-3. Nest this code inside it: \```css @import url("https://linuz90.github.io/better-roam-research/src/css/main.css");```
+3. Nest this code inside it: \```css @import url("https://linuz90.github.io/better-roam-research/src/css/main.css");``` This is for the original theme, to use my version with minor changes, simply copy and paste the main.css file.

 It should look like this:

 ![](/assets/how-to.png)